 Margaret Muraschak is a Master Naturalist and has been teaching for SKF for over 5 years.

-Join SKF’s Outdoor Educator, Margaret Maruschak as she walks you through the essentials of backyard foraging, and collecting your first edibles.
+Join Master Naturalist, Margaret Maruschak as she walks you through the essentials of backyard foraging, and collecting your first edibles.
 This 90-minute workshop includes a walk on the Verplanck Ridge Trail and preparation of something simple using the items foraged.
 This class will equip you with the knowledge necessary to safely and effectively gather ingredients from the natural world.
 You will receive your own foraging bag to start you on your journey of foraging.
 Space is limited.

 Please review our cancellation policy prior to registration.